All Episodes

 We've recently seen an inbound case of medical tourism into the United States through our practice for affordable surgical services because we've negotiated cash bundled price surgeries in an inpatient facility in a rural hospital in Florida.

-So we're very happy that that the committee is interested in exploring uh exploring direct primary care again.
+So we're very happy that the committee is interested in exploring direct primary care.

 This is a growing model.

-Most of that growth has occurred weirdly within the past few years.
+Most of that growth has occurred really within the past few years.

-Let's make routine care affordable for everybody, regardless of of insurance status.
+Let's make routine care affordable for everybody, regardless of insurance status.

-If we can if we can provide that level of care to most people, then we can find ways to afford and pay for the unexpected.
+If we can provide that level of care to most people, then we can find ways to afford and pay for the unexpected.

 All right, that was testimony before Congress.